 Laura is an executive, attorney, and author.
-Laura is an expert on the effects of today's social impact culture mindset on human behavior, productivity, purchasing decisions, workplace performance, and rapid enterprise growth in an era when the lines between work, life, community, and wellness are blurring.
+Laura is an expert on the effects of today's work-life-community-wellness mindset on human behavior, communications, productivity, purchasing decisions, workplace performance, and rapid enterprise growth.

 Laura founded One Celebrations in 2010 to create technology-backed business tools, including the Social Impact Platform, to drive organizational growth.
 In 2016, Ann-Marie Harrington became a partner in One Celebrations and the company was relaunched under the Embolden brand.
 Embolden, founded by Ann-Marie in 1998, has built a track record as a leading digital communications and marketing firm specializing in high-growth sectors, such as financial services, philanthropy, and health care.
 Embolden's client base has included more than 100 community foundations.